 "While largely obscured by mud, the remains show steel frames, electrical wiring, ammunition, stacks of ceramic plates, a British canteen and the remains of boots or shoes," said James Delgado, president of the Institute of Nautical Archaeology, who was part of the team of experts who found the wreckage.

 The wreckage was examined by a remote-controlled submarine carrying three cameras.
-The artifacts will be raised and analysed for confirmation.
+The artefacts will be raised and analysed for confirmation.
 The discovery was part of efforts to create an underwater cultural heritage map of the Albanian coastline.